kardiachain/rust-kardia/packages/consensus/spec/proposal.md

 Process:
 - Deciding block proposal:
   - If the consensus engine already knew a valid block (+2/3 prevotes), use that valid block.
-  - Otherwise, it proposes a new block by collecting txs from txpool.
-If the txpool isn't ready yet, it keeps waiting.
-The consensus engine will automatically move to new round if the proposing process is timeout.
+  - Otherwise, it delegates proposal making request the request to the consensus engine's block operations.
+The consensus engine will automatically move to new round if the proposing process is timed out.
 - Making proposal:
-  - Creating a new proposal with necessary information: height, round, timestamp, proof-of-lock round, block id
+  - Creating a new proposal with necessary information: height, round, timestamp, proof-of-lock round, block id, commit
     - proof-of-lock round is the round where proposer locked on
     - block id is the identity of proposal block
+    - commit contains consensus engine's precommits of previous height.
+In case of height 1, precommits is [constructed with value `empty`](https://github.com/kardiachain/go-kardia/blob/7b90a657494230b99afb54135882cf2f78ec0395/consensus/state.go#L1526)
   - Sign the proposal

-#### Collecting transactions from txpool
-TODO:

 #### Sign proposal
 The `Proposal` must be signed by the proposer.
 The `Proposal` is converted to proto-encoding for signing.

 TODO: proposal.go/64, it converts proposal to proto bytes -> sign with that bytes

-### Validating proposal
-TODO:
-The process validates a proposal sent from a peer.
-It is triggered by the consensus engine (after receiving a complete proposal).

 ### Processing proposal message
 TODO:
 Proposal message contains following information: `height, round, timestamp, signature, POLRound and POLBlockId`.
 The consensus received a proposal message (either from a peer or the consensus engine itself).
 Only the proposal that satisfies following validations is accepted:
-- `proposal.height = height_p`, `proposal.round == round_p`
+- `proposal.height == height_p`, `proposal.round == round_p`
 - `-1 <= POLRound < round_p`
 - `proposal` must be proposed by `proposer(height, round)`
 - `signature` is valid